dsmrreader/dsmr-reader/docs/installation.rst

 The ``base.txt`` contains requirements which the application needs anyway, no matter which backend you've choosen.

 - (!)
-Note: *Installation might take a while*, depending on your Internet connection, RaspberryPi version and resources (generally CPU) available.
+Note: **Installation of the requirements below might take a while**, depending on your Internet connection, RaspberryPi speed and resources (generally CPU) available.
 Nothing to worry about. :]

 (Option A.) PostgreSQL
 ^^^^^^^^^^^^^^^^^^^^^^